-Washable hats, gloves, scarves, headbands, etc can be soaked in baking soda/water solution to rid them of the "sweat" smell.
+Washable hats, gloves, scarves, headbands, and other garments can be soaked in baking soda and water to rid them of sweaty odors.
 A baking soda soak can work wonders on many sweaty smells.
 Mix 1/2 cup of baking soda into a sink or bucket full of water.
-Allow the sweaty items to soak.
+Allow the sweaty items to soak for several hours or overnight.
 Stir periodically.
-If the sweat is a really tough or older odor, you may need to use a thicker baking soda paste before soaking in water.

 If the sweat odor is persistent or has been left on the clothing for a long time, try applying a paste of baking soda and water directly to the affected areas and let it sit before soaking the clothing.

 If you have clothing with gasoline, oil, or other mechanical smells, place them in a bag with baking soda.

 Leave the bag sealed for a day or two before washing.
 Be warned it may take a baking soda soak to really remove the smell thoroughly.
 Also, it's a good idea to hand-wash oily or greasy items to prevent spreading the oil or staining other clothes in the washing machine.

 Dry baking soda rubbed directly on clothing can remove the smell of vomit or baby spit-up.
 And because it's baking soda, you don't have to worry about any harsh residues being left on your baby's clothes.
 Baking soda also brightens and whitens.
 Using baking soda as a stain remover is a great choice for baby clothes.